mlochbaum/CrinGraph/Documentation.md

 sound amplitude corresponds to an increase of 6 dB (well, about 6.02).
 In both cases the logarithmic scaling corresponds closely to human perception.
-For frequencies the correspondence is essentially exact, since we percieve the difference between two specific notes (say C and
+For frequencies the correspondence is essentially exact, since we perceive the difference between two specific notes (say C and
 F) to be the the same regardless of which octave they are in.
 The difference is not a constant difference of frequencies but a constant ratio.
 Using frequency in a logarithmic sense, or pitch, converts this